Searching for details:

 The Proton K rocket with Block DM-01 upper stage blasted from Pad 39 at Site 200 at Baikonur Cosmodrome at 02:11 Moscow Time, on October 30, 2004, carrying the Ekspress-AM1 satellite.
 After two firings of the upper stage, the payload successfully reached its final geostationary orbit at 08:45 Moscow Time on the same day.
 The satellite is to be positioned at 40 degrees East over the Equator.

 This was the third out five satellites in the series slated for launch before the end of 2005.
 The spacecraft was developed by NPO PM of Zheleznogorsk in cooperation with NEC NTS Space of Japan, Sodern of France and European consortium Astrium.
 Its payload, including nine C-band, 18 Ku-band and one L-band transponders, is designed to provide digital TV broadcasts, telephone communications and broad-band Internet access.
-The spacecraft has a projected life span of 12 years.

 The launch of the Ekspress-AM1 was delayed from August 2004 and Oct.
 28, 2004.